Tips to help sore gums

 - Swollen, sore gums that bleed easily when brushing or flossing

-If so, here are four tips to help you manage the pain of sore gums and prevent them from happening again.
+If so, here are four tips to help you manage the pain of sore and aching gums and tips on sensitive gums remedies.

-- Eat something cold: frozen grapes, cool water and ice cubes can all relieve the pain and even help reduce the swelling temporarily.
+- Eat something cold: Frozen grapes, cool water and ice cubes can all relieve the pain and even help reduce the swelling temporarily, but only if you don’t suffer from very sensitive gums.

-- Update your oral hygiene: use a mild and gentle toothpaste like Zendium, get a new toothbrush with soft bristles, read up on brushing techniques, and make sure you are flossing thoroughly.
+- Update your oral hygiene: Use a new toothbrush with soft bristles, read up on brushing techniques, and make sure you are flossing thoroughly.
 Your sore gums could be a warning sign of gingivitis, a condition that can be avoided by keeping up with your dental care at home.

 *Based on research in which 28,974 people, from thirteen countries around the world, were asked about their oral hygiene.
 The results can be used to represent more than half the global population.
 Research conducted by TNS in 2014-15.

 The advice in this article does not constitute medical advice, it is solely available for information purposes.
-We recommend that you consult your dentist if you are experiencing any gum problems.
+We recommend that you consult your dentist if you are experiencing any gum or tooth problems.